KristianKarl/META-Workshops/lib/README.md

 java -jar graphwalker-studio-4.2.0.jar
 ```

-Then start a browser, and enter the url `http://localhost:9090/studio.html`
+Then start a browser, and enter goto http://localhost:9090/studio.html